 The following informal grievance procedure is available for Extension Agents.
-State and Area faculty with K-State Research and Extension appointments may utilize either this informal grievance procedure or the informal procedures outlined in the Kansas State University Faculty Handbook.
+State and regional faculty with K-State Research and Extension appointments may utilize either this informal grievance procedure or the informal procedures outlined in the Kansas State University Faculty Handbook.

 A. Direct Communication with Immediate Supervisor.

-Faculty and staff who have concerns related to sexual harassment or racial/ethnic harassment or discrimination on the basis of race, religion, national origin, sex, age, or disability are encouraged to consult with the Office of Institutional Equality.
+Faculty and staff who have concerns related to sexual harassment or racial/ethnic harassment or discrimination on the basis of race, religion, national origin, sex, age, or disability are encouraged to consult with the Office of Institutional Equity.

 Formal Grievance Procedure

-State and Area faculty members are to utilize the formal process outlined in the Kansas State University Faculty Handbook.
+State and regional faculty members are to utilize the formal process outlined in the Kansas State University Faculty Handbook.
 The following formal grievance procedure is available for Extension Agents and offers a process similar to that found in the Faculty Handbook.

 A. Extension Agent Grievance Committee.